jonahkraft/canteen-widget/README.md

 | **Header Color**            | Specify the color for the header using a hex-value (without `#`).                                                                                                                                                                                                                                 | `headerColor: "000000"`                        |
 | **Switch to Tomorrow Time** | Specify the time (in hours) when the widget should switch to displaying the menu for tomorrow.
 If you don't want this, choose 24                                                                                                                                                                  | `switchToTomorrowTime: 18`                     |                                                                                                                                                                         |

+## Scrolling

+You might notice that even when choosing the large widget and multiple canteens, there is not always enough space to show all meals.
+You can enable some sort of scrolling.
+To do this, create one config for each canteen and based on those configs, create multiple widgets.
+You can combine those widgets into one widget stack and scroll between the different widgets.

 ## Disclaimer

 I am not associated with the [Studierendenwerk Mainz](https://www.studierendenwerk-mainz.de/impressum).
 They hold the copyright for the data.